 24Proveedor de Carnes y Carnitas Meche y Rafael

 It’s a butcher shop inside Mercado Medellín.
-You can go get tacos M-F, but the real prize comes on Saturday when they make their famous carnitas.
+You can go get tacos M-F, but the real prize comes on Saturday when they make their famous carnitas – some of the best in the city!

 Landing at #24 on the World’s 50 Best Restaurants list, Quintonil is incredible.
 The tasting menu will give you a new appreciation for Mexican flavors and ingredients.
 Reservations are required.